ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 }
 ```

-The only thing to really watch out for is that the Callback type has a null Callback, just like a null function pointer.
-Uninitialized callbacks are considered null and will assert if called.
-If you want a call to always succeed you will need to check if it is null first.
+The only thing to watch out for is that the Callback type has a null Callback, just like a null function pointer.
+Uninitialized callbacks are null and assert if you call them.
+If you want a call to always succeed, you need to check if it is null first.

 ``` c++
 void callmemaybe(Callback<void(float)> cb) {